There are so many benefits to having a healthy mouth. It’s easy to take care of your oral health by following these simple steps.

 A healthy smile can transform your appearance and reduces your chance of dental issues such as ulcers, gum disease, tooth decay and abscesses.
-The 20th March marks World Oral Health Day1, when people all over the world celebrate the importance of oral health.

 What is good oral hygiene?

 Maintaining good oral hygiene is not just about your teeth.
 It’s about making sure your whole mouth is healthy.
 As a general rule, if your mouth looks and smells healthy then it probably is!
 You can check whether your mouth is healthy by going through this checklist: